Miguel Cabrera Preview, Player Props: Tigers vs. Royals

 Miguel Cabrera vs. Royals Preview, Player Prop Bets - September 28

-On Thursday, Miguel Cabrera (.270 slugging percentage in past 10 games, with no home runs) and the Detroit Tigers face the Kansas City Royals, whose starting pitcher will be Jonathan Bowlan.
-First pitch is at 1:10 PM ET.
+Miguel Cabrera -- with a slugging percentage of .270 in his past 10 games (including zero home runs) -- will be in action for the Detroit Tigers against the Kansas City Royals, with Jonathan Bowlan on the hill, on September 28 at 1:10 PM ET.

 Sportsbook Promo Codes